Terms of Business (October 2023)

 The fact that we may inform you from time to time of developments in the law which may be of interest to you, by email, newsletter or otherwise, should not be taken as a revival of a lawyer-client relationship.
 We have no obligation to inform you of such developments in the law unless we are specifically engaged to do so.

 We normally store your papers in digital format.
 A fee of £25 plus VAT is payable to cover the cost of both digitising and storing your file.
-The fee will be added to your on your first/final invoice.
+The fee will be added to your first/final invoice.

 If we retrieve documents from storage in relation to continuing or new instructions to act for you we will not normally charge for such retrieval.
 However, we may charge you for time spent retrieving, reading, copying or working on such papers where that is to comply with your instructions in relation to the retrieved papers.
 Details of any such fee will be given at the time of your request.